What if there was a way to reduce your medications and use natural remedies?

 Are tinctures safe for toddlers?

-Tinctures are part water, part alcohol.
-Giving your child 7ml, they will receive 50% water and 50% alcohol.
+- Tinctures are part water, part alcohol.
+When you give your child 7ml, they will receive 50% water and 50% alcohol.
 When added to water and juice they receive even less.

 Tips for giving tinctures to children